mohkeita/-spring-boot-microservices-with-kubernetes/README.md

-# -spring-boot-microservices-with-kubernates
+# -spring-boot-microservices-with-Kubernetes
-Spring boot and Microservice with Kubernates
+Spring boot and Microservice with Kubernetes